-At a minimum, 40 percent of all new admissions on an annual basis will be extremely low-income families (See Section 8.4 for definition and Appendix 2 for Income Limits).
+At a minimum, 40 percent of all new admissions on an annual basis will be extremely low-income families (see Appendix 2 for Income Limits).
 For every percent below 40 percent of such admissions, the percentage of extremely low-income families admitted to the Housing Choice Voucher program will be increased by an equal percentage up to a maximum of 85 percent.